-137. Caviar and champagne are complements.
+147. Caviar and champagne are complements.
 Recently pollution has been a problem in the Volga River, where much of the world's caviar originates.
 The sturgeon that live in these waters are laying fewer eggs than before.
-Show graphically and explain the effects on the market for caviar and the market for champagne.
+Show this phenomenon graphically, and explain its effects on the market for caviar and the market for champagne.

-Figure 2-2(a) The pollution problem shifts the supply of caviar to the left and results in an increase in the equilibrium price and a decrease in the quantity of caviar sold.
-This is shown as the movement from A to B in Figure 2-2(a).
+The pollution problem shifts the supply of caviar to the left and results in an increase in the equilibrium price and a decrease in the quantity of caviar sold.
+This is shown as the movement from A to B in the figure below.

-Figure 2-2(b) An increase in the price of caviar decreases the demand for champagne since they are complements.
-This results in a reduction in both the equilibrium price and quantity of champagne sold as shown by the movement from A to B in Figure 2-2(b).
+An increase in the price of caviar decreases the demand for champagne since they are complements.
+This results in a reduction in both the equilibrium price and quantity of champagne sold, as shown by the movement from A to B in the figure below.